-Overlapping with other Interreg programmes (e.g. Croatia-Serbia, Italy-Croatia, Italy-Albania-Montenegro, Slovenia-Croatia, MED, ADRION, Danube, Central Europe) and IPA-IPA CBC programmes (e.g. Bosnia and Herzegovina-Montenegro) will be closely monitored, and continuous exchange of information with the concerned MAs/JSs, especially during project assessment, will be conducted.
+Coordination with other Interreg programmes (e.g., Croatia-Serbia, Italy-Croatia, South Adriatic, Slovenia-Croatia, MED, ADRION, Danube, Central Europe) and IPA-IPA CBC programmes (e.g. Bosnia and Herzegovina-Montenegro) will be closely monitored, and continuous exchange of information with the concerned MAs/JSs, especially during project assessment, will be conducted.
 This will allow to proactively promote synergies between projects and limit the risk of double financing.
-In addition, overlapping will be monitored through national delegations who participate in monitoring committees of all concerned Interreg and IPA-IPA programmes and have a better insight of what is financed.
+In addition, coordination will be monitored through national delegations who participate in monitoring committees of all concerned Interreg and IPA-IPA programmes and have a better insight of what is financed.